-With this support line, you will be able to have an intial chat, in confidence, about the difficulties you're experiencing and the support available to you.
-Lines are open 24 hours a day +44 1412 717168.
+With this support line, you will be able to have an initial chat, in confidence, about the difficulties you're experiencing and the support available to you.
+Lines are open 24 hours a day +44 1412 717168. this is staffed by counsellors from our partner counselling provider Validium - 24 hours a day, 7 days a week.

-More information about the above resources can be found online. www1.essex.ac.uk/students/health-and-wellbeing/default.aspx
+More information about the above resources can be found online.